jstoops/llm-engineer-lab/README.md

 <a id="flowise-projects"></a>
 # Flowise Projects

-Uses OpenAIs GPT LLM to create blog posts, write scripts for YouTube videos, titles for social media posts, research Web about a lead, writes emails, load documents into a vector databases to use for providing detailed knowledge, analyze finances & stocks, visualize data, etc.
+Uses OpenAIs GPT 4 LLM, or open-source llama 3.1 LLM for privacy, to create blog posts, write scripts for YouTube videos, titles for social media posts, research Web about a lead, writes emails, load documents into a vector databases to use for providing detailed knowledge, analyze finances & stocks, visualize data, etc.

 - [Social Media Strategy AI Agent](https://www.jdscraft.com/img/Social-AI-Agent.jpg): trained to generate blog posts on a specifc topic for a target audience, create a YouTube video script, attention grabbing titles, and social media posts to drive traffic to the blog post
 - [Lead Generation AI Agent](https://www.jdscraft.com/img/Search-Mail-AI-Agent.jpg): searches the internet for information on potential clients, generates a profile and creates a personalized email message to send for generating leads.